 1) Make a plan and commit to quit.

 A key component in getting sober and going through detox is to make a plan for sobriety.
 While people can benefit from involuntary detoxification and treatment, your recovery does largely depend on your willingness to change.
 In such, you need to be prepared to make a transition from your current life to detox, and then transition back again into society.
-Call us here at Alta Mira Recovery to learn more about alcohol detoxification and what treatment methods are used, as well as how long you’ll be expected to be in detox.
 Some detox programs last a few days, while others can take up to a week or more.
-Facilities often use medications to assist with serious addiction cases, so be familiar with your options.
+Facilities often use medications to assist with serious addiction cases, so it is important to understand your options.

 2) Understand the withdrawal symptoms.

 Just because you’ll be going through detox doesn’t mean you won’t experience withdrawal symptoms, especially if you are a long-term or heavy user of alcohol.
 The Advances in Psychiatric Treatment journal cites that patients should know what to expect during withdrawal, and how those symptoms can be treated.
 Knowledge is the key here.
 Common alcohol withdrawal symptoms include:

 - Irritability or restlessness

 - Fatigue or insomnia

 - Cravings for alcohol